karlthomas3/ds-xml/README.md

 - `-head`: scans the first N characters and prints them to the console.
 Useful for discovering unknown tag names for `-node` and `-ref`
 - `-url`: The url to download the xml from.
+- `-chunk`: Break up the output xml into separate files with a max of N nodes

 ### Steps to Run